The most familiar people patients know and interact with at the dental office are the primary care staff members: dentists and dental hygienists.

 Dentists have acquired years of training to be able to diagnose and treat oral conditions and issues.
 Dental hygienists have also undergone several years of preparation in the field to do their jobs.
-These professionals have additionally taken part in clinical training experiences in their preparation.
-Both dentists and dental hygienists also must meet strict licensing requirements in order to treat patients.
+Both dentists and dental hygienists must meet strict licensing requirements in order to treat patients.

-Patients interact frequently with the dental staff members on the administrative team.
 The administrative staff for a large practice may feature a big team of office workers.
 Administrative staff members for a dental office do not participate in the treatment or care patients get.
-They are instead facilitators and coordinators for scheduling, communication, and insurance paperwork.

 Another staff member that patients may communicate with in a dental office is the billing specialist.
 As part of the front-office team, this role manages billing matters for dental treatments.
 They are generally the person for which patients can speak with about treatment options and payment plans.